Contact Us

 Is there a minimum investment required to work with you?

 Yes.
-Our minimums are $25,000 per account and a total household minimum of $50,000.
+Our minimums are $25,000 per account and a total household minimum of $50,000, which enrolls you in our Prosperity Builder service tier.
+For full access to 1:1 advisory support through our Prosperity Circle tier, the household minimum is $500,000.
 These minimums allow us to effectively implement our investment strategies while maintaining our commitment to structural generosity.

 How fast can I get started?